Chiefs get back to having fun in a 26-15 win over Raiders on Sunday

 Penalties, meanwhile, were plentiful, seemingly matched only by the number of boneheaded plays and mistakes the Chiefs were making.

-But on Sunday, with their backs against the wall, the Chiefs responded with their most complete effort in months, as the offense went up and down the field while the defense locked down a dangerous passing offense in a rollicking 26-15 victory before an announced crowd of 74,461 at Arrowhead Stadium.
+But on Sunday, with their backs against the wall, the Chiefs responded with their most complete effort in months, as the offense went up and down the field while the defense locked down a dangerous passing game in a rollicking 26-15 victory in front of an announced crowd of 74,461 at Arrowhead Stadium.

 Never miss a local story.

-After all, the Raiders are the same team that lit up the Chiefs for 417 passing yards in a 31-30 loss in October.
-And the Chiefs were charged with preventing a repeat performance Sunday without Marcus Peters, their best cornerback who was suspended for his actions during and after the Jets loss.
+After all, the Raiders are the same team that lit up the Chiefs for 417 passing yards in a 31-30 Oakland win in October.
+And the Chiefs were charged with preventing a repeat performance Sunday without Marcus Peters, their best cornerback, who was suspended for his actions during and after the Jets loss.

+“Everybody rallied together and supported each other,” Chiefs coach Andy Reid said.
+“Not that they haven’t before, but if something didn’t go quite right (today), they were all in there.
+They made a point to do that.”

 Cornerback Steven Nelson jump-started the defensive enthusiasm by knocking a pass away from (while simultaneously barking at) Raiders receiver Michael Crabtree.
-And two plays later, on third down, defensive tackle Chris Jones kept it going by hauling down Carr for a 7-yard loss and punctuating the sack with a stroll and Popeye flex pose.
+On the next play, defensive lineman Jarvis Jenkins snuffed a run by Marshawn Lynch for a 1-yard loss and celebrated by flexing his muscles.
+And on third down, defensive tackle Chris Jones hauled down Carr for a 7-yard loss and punctuated the sack with a stroll and Popeye flex pose.

+“Anytime you can hit the quarterback the way he was hit early, that affects him,” Reid said.
+“The first series set the tempo, yes.”

 It was a sign of things to come.
 The Chiefs proceeded to pose and preen all day long.
-Even the kicker got into the action, as Harrison Butker immediately punctuated a career-long 53-yard field goal on the Chiefs’ first drive with an enthusiastic fist pump.
+Even the kicker got into the action when Harrison Butker immediately punctuated a career-long 53-yard field goal on the Chiefs’ first drive with an enthusiastic fist pump.

 Rookie running back Kareem Hunt joined the fray as well, celebrating a 1-yard plunge that put the Chiefs ahead by 10 early in the first quarter by simulating a basketball tip-off with receiver Tyreek Hill in the end zone.

-It was hard to blame Hunt (25 carries, 116 yards) for the show of enthusiasm.
-The rushing touchdown was his first in nine games, since the Chiefs’ win over the Chargers in Week 3 nearly two months ago.
+It was hard to blame Hunt (25 carries for 116 yards) for the show of enthusiasm.
+Hunt not only crossed the 100-yard barrier for the first time in seven games, the rushing touchdown was also his first in nine games — since the Chiefs’ win over the Chargers in Week 3 nearly two months ago.
+Hunt also crossed the 1,000-yard mark as a runner on Sunday, becoming the first Chiefs rookie to do that since Joe Delaney in 1981.

+“The way he’s carried himself, how much he cares, how much he invests –– you know how much it means to him,” said Chiefs quarterback Alex Smith.
+“There’s not a guy on this team that’s not happy for him.”

+Reid also credited the offensive line, which looked as good in the run game as it has in weeks.

 But Hunt wasn’t the only Chief to get back on track Sunday.
 After another Chiefs field goal, cornerback Terrance Mitchell recorded his first interception since that Chargers game, hauling in a wobbly floater from Carr to extinguish an Oakland march.